bitsofcotton/p0/README.md

 We take (summation ratio) - 1 multiple times.
 This causes handle the period as period on calculation because i-axis plotted sum f'/f goes near to log(f) and once goes log(f) + i &pi;/2, with applying some ratio twice or more goes arg(z) depend causes the period but not aligned ones on -1 origin point.

 In this meaning, random permutation of sin(x) series is a difficult one, but with some small range permutation series applied by this method causes ok.
 Otherwise, the range we specify is small enough, so this fails.

+# Tips
+We gain sectional measurement expected prediction value by plain predictor, but if so, we should average some of input and skip them because of middle part of the frequency to be interpreted uncontinuous condition on original function lebesgue integrate.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing